 Ben’s approach involves understanding and contextualizing Shakespeare’s work.
 The idea behind this is to make it more accessible and relatable for young people.

-1. The key to making Shakespeare relevant is to look at the words and phrases he basically created and consider how we still use them today.
+By looking at the words and phrases Shakespeare created, they can then consider how we still use them today.

 William Shakespeare lived between 1564 and 1616.
 However, there are many quotes, words and phrases that he wrote that we still use today!

 Here’s 5 (of hundreds!):